marithetland/AsmPipe/README.md

 [Updates](#Updates)

 ## Requirements
-These need to be installed for the entire pipeline to work.
+These need to be installed and in path for the entire pipeline to work.
 Other versions of these tools will possibly work too, but these are the I have tested with.

 * Linux or MacOS
 * Python 3.5.0+